The Parsonage Garden at Nuenen: Theft

 The painting was stolen from the Singer Laren museum in Laren, North Holland on 30 March 2020, Van Gogh's birthday.
 The painting had been on loan from the Groninger Museum.
 At the time of the theft, the museum was closed to the public due to the COVID-19 pandemic.
 Police said the thief or thieves smashed through the glass doors with a sledgehammer around 3:15 a.m. and left before law enforcement responded to the alarm.
 Museum director Jan Rudolph de Lorm said, "I'm shocked and unbelievably annoyed that this has happened."

 In June, photographs of the painting with a copy of the New York Times dated 30 May were sent to detective Arthur Brand.
 Also in the photo was the book Meesterdief (Masterthief).
 He compared this to the theft of two paintings from the Van Gogh Museum, Amsterdam in 2002.
 Groniger Museum director Andreas Blühm said he was pleased that the painting still existed and believed the photographs were genuine.
 Since 1988, twenty-eight Van Gogh paintings have been stolen in the Netherlands, but all have been recovered.

 In early April 2021, Dutch police arrested a man in Baarn, Utrect in connection with the theft of the painting and also that of the c.
 1626 painting Twee Lachende Jongens met een Mok Bier by Frans Hals, which had been stolen from the Hofje van Mevrouw van Aerden, in Leerdam, Utrecht on 26 August 2020.
 Neither of the paintings had then been recovered.
-Art detective Arthur Brand told a reporter that the person in custody probably did not know the location of the works because "stolen artwork was often moved around quickly by criminal gangs".
+Brand told a reporter that the person in custody probably did not know the location of the works because "stolen artwork was often moved around quickly by criminal gangs".
 According to unnamed sources, the value of the painting was estimated as "up to £5m" in articles published by Deutsche Welle and The Guardian.
 On 24 September, the man was convicted of the thefts and sentenced to eight years imprisonment.

+In September 2023, Brand recovered the painting in cooperation with the Dutch police.
+According to Brand, after some negotiation he persuaded a man, who Brand said had “nothing to do with the theft”, to hand back the artwork.